Proposal (business): Solicited proposals

 Sometimes before a customer issues an RFP or RFQ or IFB, the customer will issue a Request for Information (RFI).
 The purpose of the RFI is to gain "marketing intelligence" about what products, services, and vendors are available.
 RFIs are used to shape final RFPs, RFQs, and IFBs, so potential vendors take great care in responding to these requests, hoping to shape the eventual formal solicitation toward their products or services.

-Informally solicited proposal (Sole-source contract)
+Informally solicited proposal

 These types of proposals are made when a private firm, government agency, or association negotiates to supply a service or product to a single company and when a company has excellent credibility and a track record of achievements.
 The standard format for this type of proposal consists of information about a specific product, including the price and delivery schedules.
 Some advantages to this include not having to have resources to win a contract and the firm or client knows what time the work will be coming.